IHS raises full-year forecast on strong subscription growth

-June 23 (Reuters) - Business research firm IHS Inc said it expects strong growth in its subscription business and raised its revenue and profit forecasts for the full year, helped by the purchase of mobile network analytics company RootMetrics in April.
+(Reuters) - Business research firm IHS Inc IHS.N said it expects strong growth in its subscription business and raised its revenue and profit forecasts for the full year, helped by the purchase of mobile network analytics company RootMetrics in April.

 IHS, the publisher of Jane’s Defence Weekly, reported better-than-expected quarterly revenue and profit.